 “You learned that word at Harvard?”

 Soon it’s Saturday afternoon and time to get to St Paul’s.
-The kids need encouragement to play their first show.
+The kids need encouragement, playing their first show.
 Father John is also ready for his new role as folk rocker.
 My promotion to Religion TA has me bursting with the need to preach.
 I decide to dedicate the party to Father Frank’s Franciscan roots.
 I ask Father John if our band can do the benediction including a hymn.
 He completely gets me now.
 I promised not to play ‘Sympathy for the Devil.’

 “Hello.
 Welcome to St Paul’s and the annual Christmas party for the choir school.
 Nice to see girls here today,” I step up to the mic.
 The kids cheer my mention of girls.

 “This fall, Dr Marier welcomed our Harvard band to introduce rock n roll to his boys’ choir.
 I know he had concerns that our music may not be spiritual enough to play in Church.
 On our first day, Kevin and Liam were the only students.
-Tonight I am so proud of them and their band for their amazing progress on guitars.
+Tonight I am so proud of them and their band for their amazing progress on guitar.
 I know they will make this party rock.”

 The kids all cheer as Kevin waves to his new fans.
 Liam just looks happy.
 Keith can’t stop from doing a short Irish jig.

 “Their enthusiasm reminds me of the good priest who guided Jack and me as we found our ability to play like you boys.
 Father Frank heard my confession on Good Friday before we played Easter mass at St Patrick’s in New York.
-I was shaking in my boots that he wouldn’t bless me and relieve me of my many sins.
+I was shaking in my boots that he would not bless me and relieve me of my many sins.
 Father Frank knew that my heart was pure and soon I was telling my dad that his list of complaints had been expunged.
 Father Frank is a Franciscan.
 I would like all of us to bow our heads as I recite the St Francis d’Assisi prayer,” I pause, as the kids are shocked to be praying at a party.
 What did they expect?
 We are at Church.

 “Lord, make me an instrument of thy peace.
 Where there is hatred, let me sew love; Where there is injury, pardon; Where there is doubt, faith; Where there is despair, hope; Where there is darkness, light; Where there is sadness, joy.”